 Is A Condenser Mic Better For Vocals?

-The best condenser mics need phantom power from an external source because their signal is too weak without it, but there’s no battery necessary (unlike dynamic mics).
+The best condenser mics need a phantom power supply from an external power because their signal is too weak without it, but there’s no battery necessary (unlike dynamic mics).

 Why Is A Condenser Mic The Best?

 Low-mass diaphragms allow condenser microphones to capture sound waves than dynamic mics more accurately.